jdohertydev/blast-off/README.md

 ### Logo and graphics

 * The logo and graphic featured in the splash screen are made in ASCII characters as graphics are not supported in Heroku.
-This gives the game a classic arcade feeling.
+This gives the game a classic arcade feel.

 IMAGE

 ### Press any button to continue

-Again, in the spirit of the arcade feeling, the classic “press any button to continue” text is achieved importing a library called ‘getch’ and calling ‘pause’.
+Again, in the spirit of the arcade feel, the classic “press any button to continue” text is achieved by importing a library called ‘getch’ and calling ‘pause’.

 IMAGE